solo-io/gloo/docs/content/guides/integrations/ingress/_index.md

 Great!
 Our ingress is up and running.
 Check out the [official docs](https://kubernetes.io/docs/concepts/services-networking/ingress) for more information on using Kubernetes Ingress Controllers.

-If you want to take advantage of greater routing capabilities of Gloo Edge, you should look at [Gloo Edge in gateway mode]({{% versioned_link_path fromRoot="/guides/traffic_management/" %}}), which complements Gloo Edge's Ingress support, i.e., you can use both modes together in a single cluster.
+For even greater routing capabilities, consider running [Gloo Edge in gateway mode]({{% versioned_link_path fromRoot="/guides/traffic_management/" %}}) alongside your Gloo Edge ingress installation.
+Simply set up one Gloo Edge instance in gateway mode and deploy another Gloo Edge instance that can process Kubernetes ingress objects.
+You can set up both Gloo Edge instances in the same cluster.